 Evaluation is key to The Heritage Lottery Fund (HLF).
 Asking projects to carry out evaluation supports them to demonstrate that a difference has been made to heritage, people and their communities, to know whether a project has spent its money appropriately and to see that desired outcomes have been achieved.

-Ruth has worked in the field of research and evaluation for the last 15 years and leads on the development of R F Associates, a research and evaluation consultancy.
-It undertakes the whole breadth of research methodologies across its work including desk research, both qualitative and quantitative research projects, and make use of a wide range of consultancy methods.
-They also have experience in delivering training and mentoring to start up businesses.
+Ruth has worked in the field of research and evaluation for the last 15 years and leads on the development of RF Associates, a research and evaluation consultancy set up almost three years ago.
+As a team they undertake the whole breadth of research methodologies including desk research, qualitative and quantitative research, and make use of a wide range of consultancy methods.
+They have expertise in developing evaluation frameworks including the development of logic models, associated outcomes and providing support and advice on the survey tools required to deliver ongoing monitoring or summative assessment.
+Ruth and her team have completed various projects in the heritage sector, most recently they reviewed over 200 evaluation reports for the Heritage Lottery Fund assessing the quality of those evaluations and the evidence provided of outcomes achieved.

 Take the opportunity to continue discussions from Day 1 of the conference, network with the varied range of attendees from within and beyond the heritage sector and celebrate the final event of the BRICK programme!